blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 ## Generate images
 Now we are ready for generating images.

-1. Start GIMP and open any image or create a new one.
-The only purpose of the image is, that the menuitem for generating the images will be enabled.
+1. Start GIMP and create/open an image with a size between 512x512 and 1024x1024.
+The generated image has the size of the opened image or is a bit smaller.
+Check below for an explanation.
+   - Stable diffusion only generates image sizes which are a multiple of 64.
+This means, if your opened image has a size of 650x512, the generated image will have a size of 640x512.
+   - The larger the image, the longer you have to wait for generation.
+The reason is, that all servers in the cluster support 512x512, but not all larger sizes.

 2. Select the new AI/Stablehorde menu item.
 A dialog will open, where you can enter the details for the image generation.